How to get rid of moths (the ones that eat your clothes and your carpets)

 - Our range of Moth Stop Hangers and Sachets are perfect for adding to your wardrobe and your drawers.
 Scientifically proven to provide safe, long-lasting protection against moths and – more importantly – their eggs and larvae, they’re scented with natural oils of lavender (a natural moth deterrent) to leave your garments with a lovely fragrance as well as free of holes.

-- It’s also recommended that you shake your clothes every day.
-Clothes moths don’t like disturbances, so shaking the clothes in your wardrobe will help prevent them from settling in and laying eggs.
+- Clothes moths don’t like disturbances, so shaking the clothes in your wardrobe every day will help prevent them from settling in and laying eggs.

 - Hoovering the inside of your wardrobe (bases and sides) also helps to eliminate any larvae or eggs.